AGM

 Four groups formed to discuss the following issues:

 1. Interfaith links.
+2. Unregulated breeding of companion animals.

 3. Use of the conventional whip in horse racing